top of page

 HISTORICAL INVESTIGATION

-This book’s prologue was written in strict accordance with the articles that were published in US newspapers in December 1906—articles full of conjectures, assumptions and journalistic fantasies [1].
+This book’s prologue was written in strict accordance with the articles that were published in US newspapers in December 1906—articles full of conjectures, assumptions, and journalistic fantasies [1].
 In this chapter, however, the author has tried to stick to the true facts, separating the seeds of truth from the chaff of myths and false judgments made by reporters eager to sensationalize.
 Over many years of searching, we have managed, bit by bit, to retrace the life journey of Nicolai de Raylan, an extraordinary person who was able to overcome the curse of his birth sex.
 His story has much in common with that of the cavalry maiden Nadezhda Durova [2].
-Just like Durova, de Raylan came from a noble family, ran away from home at a young age, transitioned to live as a man, became a hussar, and left behind diary entries resembling something out of captivating adventure novel.
+Just like Durova, de Raylan came from a noble family, ran away from home at a young age, transitioned to live as a man, became a hussar, and left behind diary entries resembling something out of a captivating adventure novel.

 Even after almost two hundred years, interest in Durova's memoirs[3]—in which she recounts taking part in the Napoleonic War of 1812 under the guise of a cornet named Alexandrov—has not faded.
 This is exemplified by books, a play, an opera, and films that depict the adventures of the cavalry maiden.
 Although de Raylan did not participate in bloody battles like Durova, it is not unlikely that the story of his/her life will also arouse great interest among modern readers.